A Chance to Change Someone’s Life

 • Al’s favorite place to eat near campus is Big Al’s Italian Beef on Taylor Street for 95 cents (back in the day).

 Al credits the education he received at UIC for providing a strong foundation of business disciplines, giving him the tools he needed to launch his career within the healthcare industry.
-With more than 35 years of leadership experience in the healthcare industry and a developed expertise in life sciences, Al currently serves as an Operating Partner for Water Street Healthcare Partners, LLC.
+With more than 35 years of leadership experience in the healthcare industry and developed expertise in life sciences, Al currently serves as an Operating Partner for Water Street Healthcare Partners, LLC.